elastisys/compliantkubernetes/docs/operator-manual/index.md

 Compliant Kubernetes abstracts away a lot of complexity from Application Developers.
 Unfortunately, someone somewhere needs to take care of that complexity.
-That person is you, the platform administrator.
+That person is you, the Platform Administrator.

 Setting up Compliant Kubernetes is not for the faint hearted.
 We recommend you to proceed in 4 steps as shown below: